mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/subscriptions-and-notifications/Issue_link_tooltip.md

 1. After step 1, close the created `issue` on Gitlab.
 2. Navigate to MM and refresh the page.
-3. Hover the cursor the link of the closed `issue` on MM.
+3. Hover the cursor over the link of the closed `issue` on MM.

 **Expected**